 Human rights and equalities

-The Scottish COVID-19 Inquiry is independent.
 Fairness is of the utmost importance and will underpin the Inquiry’s decisions about its procedure and conduct.
-The Inquiry will report in a reasonable time.
+The Inquiry will report as soon as is practicable.

 The Inquiry will also ensure its work complies with human rights and equalities legislation.